 As a general rule, piriformis pain is due to improper sitting posture can cause pinched, irritated, or inflamed nerve roots in the lower spine or pelvis, resulting in sharp, shooting pains in the leg(s).
 In some positions, such as when lying down to sleep, the pain of piriformis syndrome is worse

-This condition is most commonly seen in runners and can cause symptoms such as pain, tingling, and numbness in the buttocks and down the leg.
+This condition is most commonly seen in runners and can cause pain, tingling, and numbness in the buttocks and the leg.
 While the pain may be worse during activity, it can also often be worse at night.
 Here we will explore some of the reasons why piriformis pain is worse at night.

-In this article, I will give you reasons why piriformis syndrome can cause worse at night, based on my 30 years of advising, treating, researching, and designing simple solutions (even a successful Kickstarter campaign!):
+In this article, I will give you reasons why piriformis syndrome can cause worse at night, based on my 30 years of advising, treating patients, publishing a book on this topic, speaking on national TV about this, and designing simple solutions (even a successful Kickstarter campaign!):

 What is Piriformis Syndrome?

-Piriformis syndrome is a condition in which the piriformis muscle, a small muscle located deep in the hip, spasms and causes pain in the buttocks.
+Piriformis syndrome is when the piriformis muscle, a small muscle located deep in the hip, spasms and causes pain in the buttocks.
 The pain may radiate down the leg and is often worse when sitting or walking.
 The condition is also known as “pseudo-sciatica” because the pain may be similar to that of sciatica, a condition in which the sciatic nerve is compressed.

 Piriformis syndrome is thought to be caused by an inflammation of the piriformis muscle, irritation of the sciatic nerve, or a combination of both.
-The condition is more common in women and people who have tightness in the hip muscles.
+The condition is more common in women and people with tight hip muscles.
 It is also seen more often in people who participate in sports that involve running and jumping, such as basketball and track.

-Treatment for piriformis syndrome typically includes stretches and exercises to loosen the muscle, as well as massage and ice to reduce inflammation.
-In some cases, a doctor may prescribe medication or recommend injections to help relieve pain.
+Treatment for piriformis syndrome typically includes stretches and exercises to loosen the muscle and massage and ice to reduce inflammation.
+Sometimes, a doctor may prescribe medication or recommend injections to help relieve pain.
 Surgery is rarely needed.

 Why Is Piriformis Pain Worse at Night?

-Sitting all day in the wrong posture may also produce piriformis pain at night because the piriformis muscle is located in the hip and may get irritated when sitting out of alignment for long hours.
+Sitting all day in the wrong posture may also produce piriformis pain at night.
+The piriformis muscle is located in the hip and may get irritated when sitting out of alignment for long hours.
 The piriformis muscle may also get tight and cause pain when walking or standing.